-This goal and key focus is supported by the sustainability section of recommendations
+This goal and key focus is supported by the sustainability and management plan sections of recommendations.

-Section Nine - Seven Year Action Plan
+Section Nine - Seven-Year Action Plan

-The Seven-year Action Plan provides specific actionable steps Medfield and its partners can take to achieve the town's vision and goals.
+The Seven-Year Action Plan provides specific actionable steps Medfield and its partners can take to achieve the town's vision and goals.
 At the same time, however, the plan is not merely a blueprint for action.
 The action plan is aspirational and the recommended actions are not fiscally constrained nor all achievable in the next seven years.
 They are listed so Medfield can take advantages of opportunities as they arise and start taking the actions necessary for success beyond this plan's seven year time horizon.